 Employment contract terms

 Under the employment contract, both you and the employee are bound by its terms until it is terminated, through for example resignation or dismissal or where an agreed variation is reached, or where the agreement has a fixed term and comes to an end.

 Typically, a contract of employment will be in writing although, to be legally binding, contractual terms do not need to be written or even contained within a standard contract.
 Indeed, the contract can either be written, verbal or even both, and can comprise a number of different documents and oral statements.

 That said, it is always prudent to set out the main terms and conditions within a single written document, signed by both parties, so as to provide you and your employee with a record of what has been agreed in the event of a dispute.
 In this way, the contract offers some security and protection for each of you.

 For the employee, it provides a degree of certainty through clearly defined rights, with legal redress where those rights are breached.
 For the employer, a signed contract can provide you with the confidence that your employees have acknowledged their responsibilities and agreed to comply with those terms.

 What are implied terms of employment?

-Implied terms are not expressly stated, but rather arise by implication in the context in which the contract is entered into, often to reflect the intention of the parties at the time the contract was made or because the contract doesn’t make commercial sense without that term.
+Implied terms of contract are not expressly stated, but rather arise by implication in the context in which the contract is entered into, often to reflect the intention of the parties at the time the contract was made or because the contract doesn’t make commercial sense without that term.

 Broadly speaking, terms of employment may be implied into a contract in the following ways: